Evochron Legends: Crafting

 A new feature is called crafting, in which players use raw commodities to create second-level commodities or usable items.
 This is done at special constructor stations, which allows the player to create items and more valuable commodities.
 An amount of platinum can be converted into a long-range probe, and amounts of metal can be crafted into armor plating.
 Some items can only be crafted by combining multiple commodities together.

 Commodities

 New commodities include oxygen, water, gold, and silver.
 Some of these (oxygen, water) can be gathered from planetary atmospheres and surface.
 Gold and silver are rare commodities that are both valuable and crucial to create some of the crafted items.

 Environments

 While most of the environments from Evochron Renegades return, including planets, cities, stars, stations, nebulae, asteroid fields, and caves, the nebula class that disturbed weaponry has been replaced by a high-energy nebula that jams the jump-drive of the player.
 A multiplayer mode is present.

 Difficulty

-The difficulty of the game has been tweaked, giving the game a slightly more balanced learning curve.
-The learning curve is still considered steep, especially during the first combat situations.
-The training mode has received a full makeover, allowing the player to choose for either a full training or only focusing on certain aspects.
+Reviewers noted that while updates adjusted the game's difficulty curve, it remained steep, particularly during initial combat situations.
+The training mode allows players to select either full training or focus on specific aspects.